VadymSavchenko/SUNRISE-Data-Generator/README.md

 2. Run the run.py script
    1. You will be prompted to replace the .env file if it already exists in the sunrise-data repository.
    2. Check your Project key when prompted and press Enter
-   3. Choose weather to run cleanups or not.
+   3. Choose whether to run cleanups or not.
 This will clean everything that this script can create.